-Reporting Period - Reporting period instructions are found in instruction 5 on page 14.
-If there was a change in fiscal year , review instruction 5.b. on page 14.
-Month 1 Day Year This U.S. affiliate's fiscal year ended in calendar year 2021 on Example - If the fiscal reporting year ended on March 31, report for the 12-month period ended March 31, 2021.
-NOTE - Affiliates with a fiscal year that ended within the first week of January 2022 are considered to have and should report December 31, 2021 as their 2021 fiscal year end. a 2021 fisca l year Did the U.S. business enterprise become a U.S. affiliate during its fiscal year that ended in calendar year 2021?
-Month Day Year 1008 1 1 Yes If "Yes" - Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction 6 on page 14 to determine how to report for the first time 009 1
+5 Reporting Period - Reporting period instructions are found in instruction 5 on page 14.
+If there was a change in fiscal year, review instruction 5.b. on page 14.
+Month Day Year This U.S. affiliate's fiscal year ended in calendar year 2020 on Example - If the fiscal reporting year ended on March 31, report for the 12-month period ended March 31, 2020.
+NOTE - Affiliates with a fiscal year that ended within the first week of January 2021 are considered to have a 2020 fiscal year and should report December 31, 2020 as their 2020 fiscal year end.
+6 Did the U.S. business enterprise become a U.S. affiliate during its fiscal year that ended in calendar year 2020?
+1008 1 1 Yes If "Yes" - Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction 6 on page 14 to determine how to report for the first time 12 No NOTE - A U.S. business enterprise existing before fiscal year 2020 that became a U.S. affiliate in fiscal year 2020 should file a report covering a full 12 months of operations.
+All U.S. business enterprises that become a new affiliate are also required to file a Form BE-13.
+More information and copies of survey forms can be found at www.bea.gov/be13 .
+7 U.S. business enterprises fully consolidated in this report - U.S. business enterprises that are more than 50-percent owned based on voting interest should be fully consolidated in this report, except as noted in the consolidation rules starting on page 14.
+Banks - see instruction I.C. on page 13 for aggregated reporting rules.
+Enter the number of U.S. business enterprises consolidated in this report in the box below.
+Hereinafter they are considered to be one U.S. affiliate.
+If the report is for a single U.S. business enterprise, enter "1" in the box below.
+Exclude from the consolidation all foreign business enterprises or operations owned by this U.S. affiliate.
+1012 1 If the number is greater than one, complete Supplement A on page 8.
+2